 During the isolation program, students will participate in the boarding orientation and team building activities virtually.

-The Self-Isolation Plan was initially developed for a set time frame but feedback has indicated that it will need to be flexible enough to accommodate the different arrival dates of the boarding students.
-We will do everything we can to adjust the arrangements as needed and ensure that there are supervisory staff at the hotel.
+The Self-Isolation Plan was developed for a set time frame but is now flexible enough to accommodate the different arrival dates of the boarding students so it will become part of the staffing schedule.

 For more information or to register for the Pickering College Self-Isolation Plan, please contact Laura Mason - Director of Boarding and Health Services at firstname.lastname@example.org.